-- Our constantly updated website - Daily contact via the Planner - Weekly information through the parents' bulletin "The Link" - Parents' evenings where students' work is discussed with individual subject teachers - Work Reviews students and families are interviewed by a member of staff to monitor progress and set targets for future achievement - A "settling in" evening when parents of new Year 7 students meet the Form Tutor - GCSE and Post-16 Information Evenings
+- · Our constantly updated website - Daily contact via the Planner/Organiser - Weekly information through the parents' bulletin "The Link" - Parents' evenings where students' work is discussed with individual subject teachers - Work Reviews students and families are interviewed by a member of staff to monitor progress and set targets for future achievement - A "settling in" evening when parents of new Year 7 students meet the Form Tutor - GCSE and Post-16 Information Evenings

-Friends of Charles Darwin
+Charles Darwin PTA

-Every parent is automatically a member of the Friends of Charles Darwin School.
-The Friends help and support the school in a variety of ways.
+Every parent is automatically a member of the PTA.
+The PTA help and support the school in a variety of ways.
 Fund-raising activities have enabled the school to provide extra equipment and resources so that students can enjoy the best education possible.